 Scenarios, Stress Tests and Strategies for First Quarter 2016

-categories: Risk Management Analytics, Risk Management, Asset Owners, Hedge Funds, SURYANARAYANAN Raghu, KOUZMENKO Roman, ACERBI Carlo, VERBRAKEN Thomas, Asset Managers (Quant or Fundamental), BARLAS Jahiz, BRIAND Remy
+categories: Risk Management Analytics, Risk Management, Asset Owners, Hedge Funds, SURYANARAYANAN Raghu, KOUZMENKO Roman, ACERBI Carlo, VERBRAKEN Thomas, Asset Managers (Quant or Fundamental), BARLAS Jahiz, BRIAND Remy, general

 Adverse and positive scenarios for the year reflect the following themes: